 During the large time gap there I built myself a garage!
 Finally, no more wet car tent!
 Progress was about to be made.
 Maybe.

-Shortly after I finished the metalwork on the quarter panel, I side-blasted the entire exterior of the car and primed it with epoxy primer.
+Shortly after I finished the metalwork on the quarter panel, I soda-blasted the entire exterior of the car and primed it with epoxy primer.

 January 2012, and still on those horrible wheels.
 Not for long!